 As a rule of thumb, employees shouldn't open any links or attachments from unknown sources.
 And if an email address, subject line, or message seems suspicious, tell them not to click or respond — but to report it to you or your IT team.

-Make sure you're running the latest version of your operating system (OS), as OS providers continually update their software with security patches to protect you from newly discovered vulnerabilities, as well as the latest viruses and malware.
+Make sure everyone on your team is running the latest version of their computer’s operating system (OS), as OS providers continually update their software with security patches to protect you from newly discovered vulnerabilities, as well as the latest viruses and malware.

 Also, install and regularly update business-grade anti-malware and anti-spyware software to prevent attacks that exploit outdated software programs.
 Keep in mind that free, limited-feature, or consumer-strength anti-virus software options are insufficient, even for small businesses.